NeLLi-team/gvclass/README.md

 # GVClass — Giant Virus Classification

-GVClass assigns taxonomy to giant virus contigs and metagenome-assembled genomes (GVMAGs) by phylogenetic placement against giant virus orthologous groups (GVOGs).
+GVClass assigns taxonomy to giant virus genomes and metagenome-assembled genomes by phylogenetic placement against a comprehensive reference genome database.
 It covers Nucleocytoviricota (NCLDV), Mirusviricota, and Preplasmiviricota (PPV).
-Calls from domain through family are reliable; genus and species are a nearest-reference label, not an ICTV assignment.
+It predicts taxonomy from domain down to genus and species level, assigning a nearest-reference label.
 Each genome returns a majority-vote taxonomy with a confidence flag, plus completeness and contamination metrics tuned for giant viruses.

 ## Documentation